bolzon/locust-loadtest/README.md

-# Locust Presentation
+# Load Test with Locust

-This repo has content used in a presentation about load testing using Locust in SiDi.
+This repo has content used in a presentation about load testing using [Locust](https://locust.io).

 ## Subfolders